Tacoma Dome Link Extension project updates

 What can I expect as a project neighbor?

-• If you're a resident, business or property owner near a potential TDLE route or station, signing up for email updates is the first step to ensuring you're always up to speed on the project.
-If you have any questions or you'd like to set up a meeting to learn more, contact the project team at tdlink@soundtransit.org.
+- If you have any questions or would like to set up a meeting to learn more, contact the project team at tdlink@soundtransit.org.

-• The Board will make a final decision on routes and stations and the project to be built after we issue the Final EIS.
+- The Sound Transit Board will choose routes, station locations, and the project to be built after we publish the Final EIS, expected no earlier than 2027.